Crisdj123/cs-portfolio/README.md

-# cs-portfolio
+# 🧠 Cristian's CS Portfolio
-A collection of my personal and team projects showing my skills in game development, AI, and Python.
+Welcome!
+This a collection of my personal and team projects showing my skills in game development, AI, and Python.

-## Projects:
+## 📦 Projects:

 ### 🔢 15 Puzzle Solver (Python + A* Search)
 Tile sliding puzzle solved using A* with Manhattan distance.